dialex/start-testing/docs/types/test-types.md

 #### Unit tests

-> **tl;dr** Assert the behaviour a small unit of code to ensure it behaves as expected (in isolation).
+> **tl;dr** Test the behaviour of a small unit of code to ensure it behaves as expected (in isolation).

-Unit tests check the behaviour of small units of code, hence their name.
+Unit tests check the behaviour of small *units* of code, hence their name.
 These units are typically small parts of the code, such as methods or classes.
 The purpose of unit testing is to verify the correctness of these units by testing them independently from the rest of the system.

 The core caracteristics of these tests are small, focused, fast, independent, reliable.